exercism/legacy-docs/language-tracks/exercises/anatomy/readmes.md

 ## The README Template

-Each track has a default template in `$TRACK_ROOT/config/exercise-readme.go.tmpl`, and an exercise may override that template by placing a `readme.go.tmpl` file in the exercise's `.meta` directory.
+Each track has a default template in `$TRACK_ROOT/config/exercise-readme.go.tmpl`, and an exercise may override that template by creating a `$TRACK_ROOT/exercises/$SLUG/.meta/readme.go.tmpl` file.

 The template is written using Go's [text/template][text-template] package.